 The company found that the regulations of each country/region can be classified into one of the following seven categories: Complete prohibition of effective bans and applicable restrictions (for example, drone registration or permits, additional observers required, no commercial use, etc.) .)

-In-line flight experimental line of sight (an experiment that allows drones to fly beyond the line of sight) Unlimited (when taking off from private property and airports, the altitude is less than 500 feet / 150 meters and the weight of the drone is less than 250 grams) No and You can view the amount of raw data used in Surfshark's special report here.
+In-line flight experimental line of sight (an experiment that allows drones to fly beyond the line of sight) Unlimited (when taking off from private property and airports, the altitude is less than 500 feet / 150 meters, and any heavy lift drone weighing more than 250 grams is not allowed) Not You can view the amount of raw data used in Surfshark's special report here.

 The infographic shows that according to the October 2020 law, each country has been assigned a status.
 Below is a complete view of the world map, and below is a detailed inspection view of the various continents.

 Europe According to Surfshark data, Europe has one of the loosest drone regulations of all.
 "Although many countries/regions on the African continent have developed some drone regulations restricting the use of drones, these regulations usually come in the form of simple operating guidelines"

 North America In terms of sightlines, North America also has some looser regulations.
 "Although most countries in the world require drone pilots to be able to see the drone at all times, 33% of countries in North America allow experimental drones to fly out of sight," Surfshark found.
 "It has the largest share of all continents, well above the global average of 22%."
 Surfshark believes that this may be because many technology companies are studying the use of drones as part of the delivery infrastructure.

 South America, no country in South America, completely bans drones, although most of them have laws that require drones to be kept within sight.
 Some countries have also formulated specific rules for safety and environmental protection.
 For example, except for pre-approved scientific use cases, drones are prohibited on the Galapagos Islands.